sueszli/noodle-retrieval/docs/report.md

 We decided to go with the content based approach.

-**The hypothesis** / assumption is that we can use the embeddings to enhance the baseline solution.
+**The hypothesis** / assumption is that we can use the cosine similarity of the query and document embeddings to add an additional relevance grade to the existing ones.
+This way we can increase the quality of the baseline solution in cases where there are not enough expert votes to make a decision.
+But the similarity vote should ideally vanish if there are enough expert votes to make a decision.

 **The algorithm** is as follows:

 -   Load the data, generate embeddings for the documents and queries and add them to the data.
 -   Remove all queries that never occur in the judgement data.
-This way we can turn the (query, document) pairs into our unique identifier.
+This way we can turn the (query, document) pairs into our unique identifier. → This takes several hours in practice.
 -   For each unique (query, document) pair, in addition to the existing relevance grades, add a synthetic relevance grade based on the cosine similarity of the query and document embeddings.
--   Aggregate the relevance grades for each unique (query, document) pair by taking the median of all relevance grades (including the synthetic one).
--   Save the results in the format of the baseline solution.
+-   Aggregate the relevance grades for each unique (query, document) pair by taking the mean of all relevance grades (including the synthetic one). → We looked at a bunch of different weighting schemes and aggregation methods (mean, mode, median) and found that the mean works best as the effect of the synthetic vote becomes more visible.

 ## Meta judgement